Recently, CBD has been touted as a miracle drug for pain. But how does it really work?

 The perception of pain is initiated by our cells communicating.
 Action potentials run down the pre-synaptic neuron, which in turn triggers the opening of voltage-gated Ca+ (Calcium) channels.
 Due to the opened gateways, there is a huge Ca+ influx into the neuron (depolarizing the membrane of the cell), which then triggers neurotransmitter (i.e Glutamate) release into the synaptic cleft.

 Glutamate is the main excitatory neurotransmitter that communicates the perception of pain and is released by the presynaptic neuron due to Ca+ influx of the membrane, aforementioned.
 Consequentially, the release of glutamate then binds to the receptor on the post-synaptic neuron, depolarizing it as well.
-As you can see, this neurotransmitter travels in a retrograde fashion across a synapse and depolarizes the membrane to initiate the pain cascade.
+Glutamate travels in a retrograde fashion across the synapse and depolarizes the membrane to initiate the pain cascade.

 Let’s put that together.
 So in a nutshell:

 Increase glutamate = Increase pain signaling = Increase pain perception

 CBD for pain relief